 Pupils will also receive clear scientific information as well as covering the aspects of the law pertaining to RSE (in secondary schools/academies relating to forced-marriage, female genital mutilation, abortion, the age of consent and legislation relating to equality).
 Knowing about facts and enabling young people to explore differing viewpoints is not the same as promoting behaviour and is not incompatible with our college's promotion of Catholic teaching.
-We will ensure that pupils have access to the learning they need to stay safe, healthy and understand their rights as individuals.
+We will ensure that pupils have access to the learning they need to stay safe, healthy and understand their rights as individuals and their responsibility to respect the dignity of others.